Navid200/xDrip/docs/Nightscout/update_nightscout.md

 #### **What if no update is available?**
 After a new Nightscout version is released, there may be a short delay before an update is available.
 During this time, we verify compatibility and functionality within our setup.
 This process may take a few days.
-During this time, we are verifying the release to ensure compatibility and functionality with our setup.
-This process may take a few days.

 We recommend being patient while we complete testing and release the updated installation process.
 If you are unsure or need further assistance, feel free to [reach out to us](./GCNS_Support.md).